JamesHiegel/CSharp_Portfolio/README.md

 Each program is located in its own folder, if I have rewritten the program the original version is saved as "\_orig.cs".
 Source code can be viewed in the web browser or your favorite editor.

-If you are using Visual Studio each program folder is saved as a seperate project and the repository is saved as a solution.
+If you are using Visual Studio each program folder is saved as a separate project and the repository is saved as a solution.

 ## Categories